besttime-app/BestTime-Documentation/source/includes/_queryendpointsvenue.md

   - venue_info.**venue_address** `string`
    Address of the venue.
 This is the address of the venue as found by the geocoding lookup.
 Note this address could be different than the `venue_address` used as input.
   - venue_info.**venue_current_gmtttime** `string`
    Time at the venue in Greenwich Mean Time.
+Adjusting the `hour_step` and `day_step` will also alter this time.
   - venue_info.**venue_current_localtime_iso** `string`
    Local time at the venue in ISO standard format.
   &nbsp;